When Heaven Weeps

 The sky splits and weeps with the reckless abandon of a teenage girl.
 Heaven has sprung a leak.
-In Thailand, the tropical winter arrives with percussion—a million liquid fingers drumming against tin roofs.
+In Thailand, the tropical winter arrives with percussion.
+A thousand liquid fingers drum against tin roofs.

 Then, eventually, the rain halts, and the sun appears once again like a bulb in the sky.
 The reunion is warm.
 When the waters recede and the sun illuminates everything, you are exposed to the world outside your bedroom.
 The rain has made the trees more vibrant, the colors denser, and little life sprouts from the dirt.